If blackheads keep showing up on your face, it’s time to learn how to banish those unsightly blemishes.

 You should also avoid eating foods that are fried, fruits that contain a lot of sugar and refined sugar.
 You will notice a difference in your skin as you focus on eating right to balance oil production.

-You may also want to lower or eliminate your consumption of dairy, since it contains androgens, which are male-type hormones that can contribute to increase product of sebum (oily skin) and breakouts/blackheads.
+You may also want to lower or eliminate your consumption of dairy since it contains androgens, which are male-type hormones that can contribute to increasing product of sebum (oily skin) and breakouts/blackheads.

 How to Do: It’s better to wash with a natural cleanser (such as 100% Pure foaming washes or baby wash) at night, and then you can do a plain water wash each morning.

 ③ Exfoliate Regularly.

 Regular exfoliation will help you banish blackheads too.
 Scrubs and other physical exfoliants can offer great results, but peels and non-physical exfoliants often offer even better results for those who have blackheads.

 Peels and non-physical exfoliants work by removing the dead skin that could clog pores and create a blackhead, stopping the problem before it occurs.

 How to Do: Salicylic acid, glycolic acid, fruit acids/enzymes and lactic acid all work well at removing that surface layer of dead skin.
 You can use these exfoliants a couple of times each week to remove dead skin, preventing blackheads from developing in the first place.